Find out about the latest learning and teaching news and events at Victoria University (VU).

 Professor Helfand is Chair of the Department of Astronomy at New York’s Columbia University and former President of Quest University, Canada.
 He has reimagined 21st century tertiary education and his thinking inspired The VU Way, where the revolutionary Block Model is seeing pass and retention rates soar.
 This was a rare opportunity to hear the international thought leader explain why VU’s Block Model is the ‘New Way To Do Uni.’

 Just focus!
 The joys & challenges of teaching on the block

 The modern human condition is defined by interruptions.
-The average 18-24 year old consults his or her cellphone 86 times per day (5 times per waking hour); the top 10% (yes, many students) touch their phones 5400 times per day.
+The average 18-24 year old consults their mobile phone 86 times per day (5 times per waking hour); the top 10% (yes, many students) touch their phones 5400 times per day.
 This behaviour is fundamentally incompatible with learning.
 Carving out islands of tranquility in these hectic days and focusing on a single subject for weeks at a time is transformational.

-Professor Helfand will recount the history of intensive, single-subject teaching, review the literature on its results, and describe the profound learning experiences that block teaching can produce, along with the operational advantages (and disadvantages) it provides.
+Professor Helfand recounted the history of intensive, single-subject teaching, reviewed the literature on its results, and described the profound learning experiences that block teaching can produce, along with the operational advantages (and disadvantages) it provides.

 Date: 2 August 2018